-Our school policy, based on the changes to the Education Act in September 2013, is that absences will not be granted during term time and will only be authorised in exceptional circumstances.
+Our school policy, is based on the changes to the Education Act in September 2013, that absences will not be granted during term time and will only be authorised in exceptional circumstances.
 Exceptional means rare, significant, short and unavoidable.

 Term time is for learning.
 Children have 175 days off school, every year, for holidays and family events.
 At Moss Park Infant School we are aware that, occasionally, exceptional circumstances arise and parents and carers should be aware of the following guidance to Headteachers:

 Absence during term time for a holiday is not considered an exceptional circumstance.

 Absence for a bereavement of a family member (excluding a parent, in which case our first thoughts will be for the wellbeing of the child and their family) is usually considered an exceptional circumstance but for the funeral service only, not extended leave.

 Absence for important, recognised religious observances can be taken into account but only for the ceremony and some travelling time – usually no more than 2 days, not extended leave.